ichigo-inc/maki-mongo/README.md

-# 🍮 Caramon
+# 🍣 MakiMongo

-Caramon is a lightweight wrapper around the [MongoDB](https://www.mongodb.org/) client for Node, which gives you utilities like validation and batching without the overhead of a full ODM/ORM.
+MakiMongo is a lightweight wrapper around the [MongoDB](https://www.mongodb.org/) client for Node, which gives you utilities like validation and batching without the overhead of a full ODM/ORM.

 ## 🛠 Installation